npm/policies/recruiting-process.md

 1. Post the job description.
 2. Wait at least 2 weeks after posting a job description before screening (don't screen as you go; screen as a batch).
 3. All incoming applicants MUST be put into Lever.
 If you receive one in your personal email account, please put into Lever and let HR know.
-This ensures
-4.  that every application gets a personal response indicating we received it and a rough timeline for screening (e.g. "about 1 week from now").
+This ensures that every application gets a personal response indicating we received it and a rough timeline for screening (e.g.
+    "about 1 week from now").
 5. Hiring manager will read all available resumes and select 25-50% of those candidates for first-round screening.
 Anybody not selected is notified at this stage by HR.
-6. First-round screening is an informal, 20-30 minute discussion, by phone, Skype, or Google Hangout by the hiring manager.
-Who will select roughly 50% of these candidates for second-round screens.
+6. First-round screening is an informal, 20-30 minute discussion, by phone, Skype, or Google Hangout by the hiring manager, who will select roughly 50% of these candidates for second-round screens.
     Anybody not selected is notified at this stage by HR.
-7. Second-round screening is 2 longer conversations, 45-60 minutes, by phone or google hangout if the applicant is remote, or in-person if they are local.
+7. Second-round screening is 2 longer conversations, 45-60 minutes,
+    by phone or google hangout if the applicant is remote, or in-person if they are local.
 Hiring Manager will determine which prospective team-mates, or existing employees with relevant skillsets will be taking part in second-round conversations.
 For remote applicants always supply the phone number or google hangout name *applicant-interviewer* in the calendar invitation.
 Anybody not selected for this stage will be notified by HR.
 8. After the second round interviews, hiring manager meets with interviewers to select 1-3 candidates for a full team interview.
     Often by this point there will be one obviously best candidate, and it is fine to bring them in by themselves.
 Candidates not selected for the final round are notified at this stage by HR.
 9. Full team interview: the candidate comes in for lunch at noon (any day except Monday).
 The hiring manager will invite 6 staff members that the candidate is likely to be in contact with during their day.
-    After lunch, After lunch, anyone who hasn't yet spoken with the candidate, and the hiring manager deems necessary may request a 30-45 minute slot.
-    For remote candidates after their flight, hotel etc. have been arranged HR will send them thier itinerary and cc hiring manager, with a short "this might come in handy" note containing at least one contact number for emergencies and local cab or other transit options.
+After lunch, anyone who hasn't yet spoken with the candidate, and the hiring manager deems necessary may request a 30-45 minute slot.
+For remote candidates after their flight, hotel etc. have been arranged HR will send them their itinerary and cc hiring manager, with a short "this might come in handy" note containing at least one contact number for emergencies and local cab or other transit options.
 10. After the full team interview, hiring manager and their team will take everyone's notes into account and make a final decision.
     After selecting the best candidate, we do *not* yet notify the other candidates.
 11. Reference checks: The candidate supplies 3 names and contact information of people they haveworked directly with; hiring manager has a discussion with at least 2.
-This is a final red-flag check and also gives the hiring manager a head-start on how to work best with the hire.
-   **Questions can include**
-    What dates did the candidate work there?
+This is a final red-flag check and also gives the hiring manager a head-start on how to work best with the hire.  **Questions can include** What dates did the candidate work there?
 What is the documented departure reason?
 Would you rehire?
-12. Hiring manager will consult with the selected candidate on salary, benefits, relocation, visa (at the moment npm lacks the legal resources to sponsor visas other than TN-1visas for Canadian and Mexican citizens), and any other issues to make sure there are no unexpected barriers to a hire and a reasonable start date, and make a salary recommendation to the CEO.
+12. Hiring manager will consult with the selected candidate on salary, benefits, relocation, visa (at the moment npm lacks the legal resources to sponsor visas other than TN-1 visas for Canadian and Mexican citizens), and any other issues to make sure there are no unexpected barriers to a hire and a reasonable start date, and make a salary recommendation to the CEO.
 13. CEO will have a final conversation with the candidate, make salary offer (we will always offer the best salary we can afford, so there is not much room for negotiation on salary) and discuss equity.
 If an agreement is reached, we prepare an offer letter.
 If not, we consider one of the other final-round candidates.
-14. Once the candidate has *signed* and we have received the offer letter,
-15. HR will notify the other final round candidates.
+14. Once the candidate has *signed* and we have received the offer letter, HR will notify the other final round candidates.

 ## How we interview